j-desloires/sentinel2-process/readme.md

 ## Prerequisites

 - Configure an account on Theia https://sso.theia-land.fr/theia/register/register.xhtml to configure credentials and pull https://github.com/olivierhagolle/theia_download.
-The folder _theia_download_ available on this git repository is an example of what you should have.
+The folder _theia_download_ available on this git repository is an example of what you should get.
 - Download OTB https://www.orfeo-toolbox.org/CookBook/Installation.html for data preprocessing.

 ## Environment configuration